 At the start of September 2019, skinflint declared a climate emergency.
 As part of this, one of our aims is to encourage governments and other organisations to introduce policies and actions to ensure the UK as a country is carbon neutral by 2025.

-At skinflint we think the best way to do this is to lead by example, and as part of our climate emergency declaration and company carbon audit, we have pledged to become net carbon neutral business as soon as possible, and at the latest by 2025.
+At skinflint we think the best way to do this is to lead by example, and as part of our climate emergency declaration and company carbon audit, we have pledged to become a carbon-neutral business as soon as possible, and at the latest by 2025.

 As part of this, we decided to conduct our own company carbon audit.
 Unlike large corporations, carrying out a carbon audit for a small business like skinflint is a voluntary decision.
 So to assist us, we commissioned and conducted an independent GHG (greenhouse gas emissions) Report.
-As many of us are this journey to becoming carbon neutral together, and because as yet no one has all the answers, we will openly share our findings and discuss the ways in which are striving to improve, as well as sharing steps we can all take to reduce our carbon footprint.
+As many of us are on this journey to becoming carbon neutral together, and because as yet no one has all the answers, we will openly share our findings and discuss the ways in which are striving to improve, as well as sharing steps we can all take to reduce our carbon footprint.
 We intend to take full responsibility for our carbon footprint and will not engage in a ‘greenwashing’ attempt to make our company emissions appear lower than they are.

 The results of our GHG Report